 - Wood windows are among the more expensive options.

 - The material is subject to water damage, rot and termites.

-- Made of small glass strands, fiberglass is incredibly durable against the weather.
+- Made of small glass strands, fiberglass windows are incredibly durable against the weather.

 - The material provides good insulation against outdoor air.